jackc/tern/README.markdown

 ## Creating a Tern Project

+To create a new tern project in the current directory run:

+    tern init

+Or to create the project somewhere else:

+    tern init path/to/project

 Tern projects are composed of a config file and a directory of migrations.
 See the sample directory for an example.
 By default tern will look in the current directory for the config file tern.conf and the migrations.

 The config file requires socket or host and database.
 User defaults to the current OS user.